InteractiveComputerGraphics/SPlisHSPlasH/README.md

 * Andreas Peer, Markus Ihmsen, Jens Cornelis, and Matthias Teschner.
 An Implicit Viscosity Formulation for SPH Fluids.
 ACM Trans.
 Graph., 34(4), 2015.

+* Andreas Peer and Matthias Teschner.
+Prescribed Velocity Gradients for Highly Viscous SPH Fluids with Vorticity Diffusion.
+IEEE Transactions on Visualization and Computer Graphics, 2016.

 ## Surface Tension

 The SPlisHSPlasH library implements the surface tension methods of the following publications: